connorlockman/connorlockman.github.io/_pages/about.md

 comments: true
 ---

+## Data ∩ Humans

-I'm a current graduate student at the University of Michigan pursuing a Master of Science in data science.
-I'm interested in applying data analysis, data visualization, and predictive analytic techniques to enable people to make more informed, data driven decisions.
-I believe in making complex machine learning insights palatable to all people, regardless of background.
-In doing so, I hope to seek creative, well founded solutions to the toughest problems we face.
+My work exists at the intersection of data and humans.
+I strive to use the latest data science techniques to enable people to make more informed decisions.
+I believe that in doing so, we can build more sustainable decision-making systems and solve previously unsolvable problems.

 ## Highlighted Skills
 ***